arnabberawork/Melanoma-Detection-Assignment/README.md

 ## Conclusions
 **Based on the model comparison and evaluation, the following insights can be drawn: -**
-- Model 8 (Base Model + Augmented Layers + Balanced Class + Controlled LR + More Layers + Less Dropouts) achieved the best overall performance with the highest validation accuracy (0.68) and test accuracy (0.47).
-This suggests that optimizing dropout rates and balancing the class distribution improves model generalization.
+- Model 9 (Ten Convolution Layers + Augmented Layers + Balanced Class + Dropouts + Batch Normalization + Controlled LR) achieved the highest overall performance, with a validation accuracy of 0.73 and a test accuracy of 0.50.
+The combination of more layers, dropout regularization, and controlled learning rates made this model the best at generalizing to unseen data.
-- Model 4 (Base Model + Augmented Layers + Balanced Class + Controlled LR) and Model 5 (Base Model + Augmented Layers + Balanced Class + Increased / Controlled LR) both show competitive results, with test accuracies of 0.43.
-These models effectively address class imbalance and fine-tune the learning rate.
+- Models 4 and 5 had moderate performance, achieving validation accuracies of 0.70 and 0.65, respectively, with a test accuracy of 0.45.
+These models underline the importance of deeper architectures and more sophisticated regularization techniques for achieving better results
-- Model 6 (Base Model + Augmented Layers + Balanced Class + Controlled LR + More Epochs) achieved better training accuracy (0.65) but slightly lower test accuracy (0.42), indicating potential overfitting as the model learned too well on the training data.
+- Base Models (1, 2, 3) suffered from overfitting, especially Model 1, which had a high training accuracy (0.91) but very low test accuracy (0.33).
+This confirms that deeper architectures with data augmentation and dropout regularization are essential for better generalization.
-- Base Models (1, 2, 3) show lower test accuracies, especially Model 1 which had high training accuracy (0.84) but low generalization on the test set (0.31), demonstrating severe overfitting without any regularization techniques.
+- In summary, deeper convolutional models with controlled learning rates, batch normalization, and dropout regularization, like Model 9, performed the best.
+While more epochs can help in training accuracy (Model 10), they do not always lead to better test performance.
 - Overall, applying data augmentation, class balancing, learning rate control, dropout optimization, and deeper architectures significantly enhanced the performance of the CNN models for melanoma detection, with Model 8 emerging as the most balanced in terms of validation and test performance.
 Further optimization could continue to improve this performance.

 **Q :- Which class has the least number of samples?